 Although configurations are not big, externalizing them is a critical task

-for getting highly-available or disposable Jenkins masters.
+for getting highly-available or disposable Jenkins controllers.

 There are many ways to store configurations in Jenkins,

 but 95% of cases are covered by the